 To determine the effect of polarization on the retrieval, a retrieval method is used similar to aerosol extinction retrieval by Bourassa et al. (2012b).
 A minor change to the algorithm is made where the measurement vector here is not normalized by a shorter wavelength since work by Rieger et al. (2014) has shown this decreases sensitivity to particle size distributions.
 Although it is advantageous to limit sensitivity to particle size, it is advantageous to know what the worst case scenario would be to know the possible limitations of future technology, especially given that not all instruments may cover the required spectral range.
 For the retrievals, a simulated measurement radiance profile is calculated using the SASKTRAN-HR model with nominal ozone and NO2 profiles for each of the aerosol parameter scenarios listed in section 2.2.
 The simulated measurements are then used to retrieve aerosol extinction profiles using the Bourassa et al., 2012b technique for all three polarization states.
 Additionally, a retrieval will be performed with the scalar SASKTRAN-HR model to see if there is a large difference between using the scalar and the polarized model to retrieve aerosol profiles from a scalar measurement.
 For each aerosol retrieval, the ozone, NO2, and albedo are set the same values used in the simulation of the measurement, except the aerosol particle size is fixed as a single mode log-normal with 0.08 µm mode radius and mode width of 1.6.
 The assumption of a fixed particle size distribution is very common in current limb scatter retrievals and this is used to explore how the polarized measurements are sensitive to particle size distributions and if the uncertainty in this assumption greatly affects the retrieved extinction.

-Lastly, an error analysiss is performed in order to check the precision of the retrieved aerosol profile.
+Lastly, an error analysis is performed in order to check the precision of the retrieved aerosol profile.
 The method used for this analysis is one presented by Bourassa et al. (2012a) in which it is assumed that the Jacobian, K, times the Gain matrix, G, is approximately equal to the identity matrix so

 G≅K-1.
 (7)